isomerpages/nlb-curiocity/_jurong/Building the Future.md

 ### **Building a Business District**

 In 2008, the Jurong Regional Centre vision was expanded and rebranded as the Jurong Lake District (JLD).
-Designed to be Singapore's second Central Business District (CBD),

-the lake district comprises not only Jurong Regional Centre but also the area around Jurong Lake.
-Its aim is to bring more offices, retail, homes and leisure to the area.
+Centering around Jurong Lake and covering an area as large as the new downtown at Marina Bay, JLD is designed to be Singapore's second Central Business District (CBD) with the aim of bringing more offices, retail, homes and leisure to the area.

-JLD was annouced in 2008

-currently being developed as Singapore’s second CBD over an area as large as the new downtown at Marina Bay.

 https://commons.wikimedia.org/wiki/File:Jurong_East,_Singapore_%2828111653385%29.jpg